ContainerSSH/containerssh.github.io/docs/reference/dockerrun.md

 The memory is specified in bytes.

 In addition it is recommended to enable [cgroup swap limit support](https://docs.docker.com/engine/install/linux-postinstall/#your-kernel-does-not-support-cgroup-swap-limit-capabilities).
-This allows for limiting the totoal memory + swap usage:
+This allows for limiting the total memory + swap usage:

 ```yaml
 docker: